-US didn't spy on India's ASAT test: Pentagon
+US didn't spy on India's A-SAT test: Pentagon

 It, however, said the United States was aware about India's first test-fire of an anti-satellite missile.

-The Pentagon has strongly denied the reports that the US spied on India's anti-satellite (ASAT) missile test by sending a reconnaissance aircraft from its base in Diego Garcia in the Indian Ocean to monitor the development.
+The Pentagon has strongly denied the reports that the US spied on India's anti-satellite (A-SAT) missile test by sending a reconnaissance aircraft from its base in Diego Garcia in the Indian Ocean to monitor the development.

 It, however, said the United States was aware about India's first test-fire of an anti-satellite missile.